perpetio/todo/README.md

 # ToDo List

-ToDo list is a simple app made with Flutter and Firebase to save your daily tasks in the simplest way and get access them from anywhere in the world.
+ToDo list is a simple app made with Flutter and Firebase to save your daily tasks in the simplest way and get access to them from anywhere in the world.

 ### Features
 * Personal account